What projects will WFN fund?

 What does WFN look for in a potential Whitley Award winner?

 - Star quality – Passionate and dynamic individuals who are spearheading successful work, and are in need to publicity and funding to open doors, scale-up their work and realise their project’s goals.
 Individuals who are able to capitalise on the publicity the Whitley Award brings and use this to communicate their message to wider audiences and deliver conservation results.

 - Leadership and teamwork – Leaders supported by a strong team and/or local NGO/organisation.
 Whitley Awards recognise the leadership qualities of individuals working with effective teams with strong nature conservation experience.
 We look for people who are excellent ambassadors for the work that they do.
 Effective conservation is the result of teamwork but applications must specify a leader of the team who would be the recipient of the Whitley Award, if successful.
-Teams must include individuals who are local to the country or region where the project is taking place, and must contain the range of relevant skills and knowledge necessary to ensure successful execution of the proposed activities.
+Teams must include individuals who are local to the country or region where the project is taking place and represent the diversity of that region, and must contain the range of relevant skills and knowledge necessary to ensure successful execution of the proposed activities.
 It is also understood that in some situations, the inclusion of international team members with specialist skills and knowledge may be required for project success.

 - Scientific founding – It is not a requirement of the team leader to hold professional scientific qualifications.
 However, projects that aim to address issues on a biological level will need to demonstrate that activities will be informed based on scientific data.
 The inclusion of appropriate scientists or other expertise (for example livelihoods, education or agricultural experts) on the team will also be expected if this is relevant to the project.

 What kind of conservation work does WFN fund?